 “Seems that way, and those days sure aren’t coming back,” father said wistfully.
 “Price of land is too high and it keeps getting higher, only the high tech industry can afford it now.
 There just isn’t enough money in agriculture anymore.”
 He folded his arms as he looked out across the neighborhood.
 “That’s the thing about real estate, they’re not making any more of it.”

-Jason thought happily of the origin of his family, and felt pride in where he came from.
-He then became concerned about his future.
+Jason thought proudly of the origin of his family and where he came from.
+At least I have that, he thought.
+He then became uncertain about his future.
 “Maybe I was born at the wrong time,” he lamented.

 “No, I wouldn’t say that,” father countered.
 “There are a lot of positive changes happening right now.
 This is a good time to be alive, even if it has gotten too expensive.”

 “Technology will always be in demand.
 It’s just human nature, ever since man figured out how to make tools, and the thing about technology is that someone is always trying to improve it.
 And of course there are the people who always have to have the latest gadget,” father said with some exasperation.
-“Point is, all you have to do is keep at it, and some opportunity somewhere will come your way.”
+“Point is, if you keep at it and don’t get discouraged, some opportunity somewhere will come your way.”

 “You’re not doing anything wrong,” father assured.
 “It’s just a decade and a half of inflation, that’s all.
 The rising tide that was supposed to lift all boats also lifted up the cost of living, so now demand and supply are out of whack.
 Your generation just happened to be caught in the middle of it, but things will work themselves out.
 They always do.”